 Many Different Formats and Syntax

-While the basic data of a wafer map is fairly simple, foundries that provide mask data do not adhere to a single standardized format.
+While the basic data of a wafer map is fairly simple, foundries that provide mask data (and equipment that reads map data) do not adhere to a single standardized format.
 This means that any software utility designed to convert such files must support a number of different formats.

-Further, we have discovered that some of the wafer maps lack essential data needed to create a physical layout -- for example, some maps are missing the step size of the die.
-This essential information must be manually entered in order to actually produce a layout.
+We have encountered wafer maps that lack essential data needed to create a physical layout -- for example, some maps are missing the step size of the die.
+This information must be manually entered in order to actually produce a layout.
 Fortunately the step size is fairly easy to obtain and enter manually.

 The WMapConverter Utility